midlantica/LovelyBunchOfCoconuts/content/quotes/never-let-a-crisis-go-to-waste.md

 ---
-title: "Never let a crisis go to waste"
+title: 'Never let a crisis go to waste'
 ---

 ## "Never let a crisis go to waste.
 They are opportunities to do big things."